jilljenn/phd/comparison.md

 ## Sous-modularité

-Toutefois, on a une borne théorique dans le cas où les apprenants répondent sans erreur.
+Toutefois, on a une borne théorique dans le cas où les apprenants répondent sans erreur. -->

-# Comparaison de modèles sur un jeu de données réel
+# Framework de comparaison de modèles sur un jeu de données réel

-Selon le type de test, le meilleur modèle n'est pas le même.

-# Comparison of adaptive testing models

-Adaptive assessment models need to be validated on real data, in order to guarantee that the model accurately assesses the constructs that it is thought to assess [@Desmarais2012].
-A common validation relies in the assessment's ability to predict future performance within the learning system.

 In order to compare the models described above on real data, they can be embedded in a unified framework: all of them can be seen as decision trees [@Ueno2010; @Yan2014], where nodes are possible states of the test and edges are followed according to the answers provided by the learner, like a flowchart.
 Thus, within a node, we have access to an incomplete response pattern and want to infer the behavior of the learner over the remaining questions using our student model.
 The best model is the one that classifies remaining outcomes with minimal error.